Why rethink ‘security’?

 In addition to good policing and public vigilance, a counter-terror strategy has to make sure that currently marginalised social groups are included socially, economically and politically, at home and abroad.
 The conditions of a just peace, and a more equitable global economy, are the only real defence against the risk of atrocities in the long term.
 For more about this, see Saferworld’s work on countering terrorism.

-Under Vladimir Putin, Russia has repeatedly defied international law, not least by annexing Crimea and committing war crimes in Syria.
-This has led some senior political and military leaders to argue that Russia could now threaten its neighbours or even the UK.
+Under Vladimir Putin, Russia has repeatedly defied international law, not least by annexing Crimea, invading Georgia and Ukraine, and committing war crimes there and in Syria.
+This has led some senior political and military leaders to argue that Russia could now threaten NATO or EU members, including the UK.
 In turn, Russia has protested that NATO has extended its power unreasonably by expanding its territory right up to its border.

 The British armed forces employ approximately 200,000 people, and a similar number depend directly or indirectly on the UK arms industry, so certainly a large number of jobs currently depend on business as usual.
 But these jobs are propped up by the taxpayer.